Hungarian pop

 Hungarian pop is the pop music scene of Hungary.
 It is often associated with Rezső Seress's song "Gloomy Sunday" which was covered by numerous artists.
-The most notable artists include Zsuzsa Cserháti, Kati Kovács, Zsuzsa Koncz, Judith Szűcs, Péter Máté, Locomotiv GT, Omega, Neoton Família, Karthago, Jimmy Zámbó.
-Among the new talents are Kállay Saunders and Linda Király.
+The most notable artists include Zsuzsa Koncz, Kati Kovács, János Bródy, Zorán, Péter Máté and famous bands like Illés, Quimby, Republic, Locomotiv GT, Omega, Neoton Família.
+Among the new talents are Azahriah, Krúbi, and Dzsúdló.

 History

 1930s

-One of the early acts is associated with Rezső Seress who composed the world wide hit Gloomy Sunday while living in Paris, in an attempt to become established as a songwriter in late 1932.
+One of the early acts is associated with Rezső Seress who composed the worldwide hit Gloomy Sunday while living in Paris, in an attempt to become established as a songwriter in late 1932.
 Seress composed the song at the time of the Great Depression and increasing fascist influence in Hungary, although sources differ as to the degree to which his song was inspired by personal melancholy rather than concerns about the future of the world.

 In the 1930s and 1940s Pál Kalmár was one of the most celebrated singers in Hungary.
 He was also noted for singing the song Gloomy Sunday.
 He also appeared in the 1935 film St. Peter's Umbrella, directed by Géza von Cziffra.